Best Of

 Best free option for couples who want simple shared budgeting

-Goodbudget's free tier supports household sync — both partners can access the same envelopes from their own devices.
-Simple and effective for couples on a tight budget.
+Goodbudget's free tier lets both partners sync the same envelopes from their own phones.
+Simple, effective, and you can't beat the price if you're budgeting together on a tight budget.

 Pros